 Broccoli and oyster sauce are a match made in heaven.
-When combined with noodles they make a super quick, healthy lunch and require just three ingredients.
-The addition of marinated cod, spring onions and sesame seeds elevates this simple dish and turns it into a hugely enjoyable dinner.
+When combined with noodles, marinated cod, spring onions and sesame seeds you get a hugely enjoyable dinner.

-The original Wagamama recipe specifies monkfish but I use frozen cod steaks, defrosted and marinated overnight in the fridge.
-The recipe also lists three garlic cloves as part of the marinade but I found one clove to be sufficient.
+The original Wagamama recipe specifies monkfish but I used frozen cod steaks, defrosted and marinated overnight in the fridge.
+The recipe also lists three garlic cloves as part of the marinade but I found that one clove was enough.

 - 3cm piece ginger, peeled and finely chopped

 - 200g cod, cut into 4cm chunks

 - Red chili, finely sliced